 In a small, microwave-safe bowl, melt together chocolate and butter.
 Heat in 30-60 second increments and stir well after each to avoid overcooking the mixture.
 Cool for 5-8 minutes.

-Pour butter mixture into a large mixing bowl and add chocolate.
+Pour butter mixture into a large mixing bowl and add sugar.
 Whisk in the eggs one at a time, followed by the vanilla extract.
 Stir in flour, cinnamon, cayenne and salt, followed by the pecans and chocolate chips.

 Pour into prepared pan.